 Let’s observe one of the recurring visual hints of pending total catastrophe:

 The noose in this series of screens is introduced at the moment Blair is put in isolation and we last see it before MacReady pronouncing: „We are not getting outta here alive, but neither does that thing“.
-In my opinion it serves roughly two purposes, the later being the furthering of occult plot.
-Firstly, it is an old dramatic device tightly knit with Carpenter’s strict observance of unity of act.
-It is the Chekov’s famous rule: if the first scene in the play displays a nail hammered to the wall, we can be certain that someone will hang himself to it ‘till the final scene.
-Secondly it is useful to strengthen the unified and recurring nature of a plot by using such scene details because we unconsciously perceive them while they are out of focus, and are recognizing them when they move into it.
+In my opinion it serves roughly two purposes, the later being the furthering of the occult plot.
+Firstly, it is an old dramatic device tightly knit with Carpenter’s strict observance of the unity of act.
+It is the Chekov’s famous rule: if the first scene in the play displays a nail hammered to the wall, we can be certain that someone will hang untill the final scene.
+Secondly, it is useful to strengthen the unified and recurring nature of the plot by using such scene details because we unconsciously perceive them while they are out of focus, and are recognizing them when they move into it.
 So if deep inside we feel that noose should play out to become a loop made to commit suicide, Carpenter – who discretely suggested it – gratifies our question with desirable answer.
 Namely, the noose signifies the suicidal outcome of total war, underlining MacReady’s realization of inevitable destruction.
 The motion picture finally moves close to it’s beginning.
 The barely visible smoke over the gorge from the beginning of the movie now begins to display it’s source,

 The nuclear war is quick and all-destructive.
 No one will survive the winter that ensues, as all means of preserving life are destroyed.
 In this sense the full circle The Thing makes recurs to it’s point of inception.
-The ambiguity of two survivors, i.e. whether any one of them is the Thing, is more or less unimportant from the standpoint of occult plot because it just reinforces Carpenter’s irony.
-They will die regardless, and MacReady’s final ironic smile while Childs takes the zip from his trusty bottle is completely to the point.
+The ambiguity of two survivors, i.e. whether any one of them is the Thing, is more or less unimportant from the standpoint of the occult plot because it just reinforces Carpenter’s irony.
+They will die regardless, and MacReady’s final ironic smile while Childs takes the sip from his trusty bottle is completely to the point.
 It was all futile and inevitable, what was given at the outset simply unfolded until the end.